Frequently Asked Questions

 Board members are seated for four-year terms and may serve up to two terms.
 New or renewed terms begin on the first of October.

 Board meetings are held quarterly.
-Generally, the meetings take place from midday Thursday to midday Saturday.
-Board members are assigned to committees, which between Board meetings may hold conference calls, video conferences, and occasionally face-to-face meetings.
-The time commitment for each of these committee activities typically ranges from one to four hours per month.
+Generally, the meetings take place from midday Thursday to midday Saturday for in-person gatherings.
+Board members are assigned to committees.
+Between meetings, committees may hold conference calls, video conferences, and occasionally face-to-face meetings.
+The time commitment for these committee activities typically ranges from one to four hours per month.

 Board members serve on one or more committees that focus on policy development, assessment development, reporting and dissemination, testing and measurement, and nominations.
 Occasionally ad hoc committees are established to focus on specific initiatives.
 All committee chairs and vice chairs sit on the Executive Committee.